shorn/zinc/readme.md

 ## Local development
 * edit the `proxy` setting in [client/package.json](./client/package.json) and set it to the cloudfront url you've created.
   * if you leave it alone, you will be pointing at my AWS account
 * run `client` / `npm start-dev` to start the client locally, the `proxy` setting will proxy calls out to the lambda running under cloudfront
+  * uses create-react-app hot deploy, so turnaround for code changes is quick
 * run `aws-infra` / `npm run hotswap-cloudfront` to do a fast deployment of changed lambda code
+  * turn around for changes is about 10-15 seconds - not great but good enough for a demo codebase
+  * could also use the CDK - SAM integration for local development, but I haven't dug into it